 Across the Atlantic, just before midday Eastern Standard Time (five hours behind Allied time in Europe) the armistice news arrived at the New York City office of the United Press news agency.
 It had been sent from the Port of Brest, in Brittany, by Roy W. Howard, the agency’s president.
 The US naval base there had received it from the American Embassy in Paris, released it to the local newspaper and given Howard a copy of it.

-By telegram and telephone, it raced around the United States to over four hundred newspapers, spelling out Howard’s bulletin that a German Armistice had been signed at 11:00 am, fighting had ceased at 2:00 pm, and Sedan had been taken by the Americans.
+By telegram and telephone United Press sent it around the United States to over four hundred newspapers, spelling out Howard’s bulletin that a German Armistice had been signed at 11:00 am, fighting had ceased at 2:00 pm, and Sedan had been taken by the Americans.
 The results were spectacular.
 In New York City, by way of illustration, masses of people took to the streets.
 Offices and factories shut down; schools emptied; impromptu victory parades and open-air meetings were organised.
 Billows of ticker-tape fell from Broadway skyscrapers; the Stock Exchange closed early.
 And to the delight of crowds outside the Hotel Knickerbocker, overlooking Times Square, the great Italian opera singer Enrico Caruso (a resident since 1909) came out onto his balcony and sang ‘The Star-Spangled Banner’.
 For decades afterwards, the False Armistice was tantamount to a folk memory in America.

-The default reaction amongst rival news agencies was to lambast Howard and United Press for concocting “the greatest hoax ever sprung on [an] eager public”, as one more restrained headline described his armistice report, and to demand that they pay for cleaning up the mess left behind.
+The default reaction among rival news agencies was to lambast Roy Howard and United Press for concocting “the greatest hoax ever sprung on [the] public” (as one more restrained headline described his armistice report) and demand that they pay for cleaning up the mess left behind.
 Fortunately for them, Admiral H. B. Wilson, the US Navy Commander in Brest, issued a statement admitting responsibility for giving Howard the misinformation.

 The news crossed into Canada, and from Vancouver was cabled to Australia and New Zealand (where it was already 8 November) with similar explosive effects on their populations.
 It also spilled into Latin America – there were small-scale celebrations in neutral Mexico and Argentina, and in Cuba which had followed the United States into the war in April 1917.

-Altogether, probably several million people thus marked the end of the Great War four days before it actually ended at 11:00 am on Monday 11 November 1918.
+Altogether, several million people thus marked the end of the Great War four days before it actually ended at 11:00 am on Monday 11 November 1918.
 They were not victims of a hoax, of fake news, or, as some conspiracy theorists later maintained, of a disinformation ploy by German spies in Paris.
-A US Army Intelligence investigation reported that a 7 November German High Command telegram to Marshal Foch detailing its own arrangements for the delegation’s arrival at the crossing-point had been “caught” by some (unnamed) Allied officers.
-These, apparently, misconstrued an afternoon cease-fire mentioned in the telegram to signify that an armistice had been signed earlier in the day, and had passed on their erroneous assumption as the peace news many were already expecting to hear.
-It reached a Deuxième Bureau (French Intelligence) team based in the War Ministry, from where an American Liaison Service officer forwarded it to his Service chief who telephoned it to the American Embassy.
+A US Army Intelligence investigation reported that a 7 November German High Command telegram to Marshal Foch detailing their arrangements for the armistice delegation’s arrival at the crossing-point had been “caught” by some (unnamed) Allied officers.
+Apparently, these misconstrued an afternoon cease-fire mentioned in the telegram to signify that an armistice had been signed earlier in the day, and had passed on their erroneous assumption as the peace news many were already expecting to hear.
+It reached a Deuxième Bureau (French Intelligence) team based in the War Ministry, and from here an American Liaison Service officer forwarded it to his Service chief who then telephoned it to the American Embassy.
 For several hours thereafter, the War Ministry and the Embassy passed it on to other French and American facilities.

 The Americans decided that the French were mostly to blame for spreading the false news.
 “The facts thus far ascertained”, their investigation asserted, indicated that “French officials originally circulated the rumor”; the War Ministry sent out messages about an armistice “the entire day”; and “members of the French Staff Departments undoubtedly telephoned the rumor to various banks in Paris”.
 On balance, it concluded, “their dissemination of the news from [their] sources was much more widespread than that through our American sources”.